 A parent corporation is a corporation that directly or indirectly:

-a)holds at least 90 per cent of the beneficial ownership of another corporation ("the subsidiary"); and
+- holds at least 90% of the beneficial ownership of another corporation (the subsidiary)

-b) has the ability to cast, or to control the casting of, at least 90 per cent of the maximum number of votes that may be cast at a general meeting of the subsidiary.
+- has the ability to cast, or to control the casting of, at least 90% of the maximum number of votes that may be cast at a general meeting of the subsidiary.

 A corporate group is a parent corporation and the subsidiaries of that parent corporation.
-Further, if stapled securities are quoted on the ASX or a recognised stock exchange, the corporations in which the shares or units are issued, and the subsidiaries of each of those corporations, constitute a corporate group.
+If stapled securities are quoted on the ASX or a recognised stock exchange, the corporations in which the shares or units are issued, and the subsidiaries of each of those corporations, constitute a corporate group.
 However, nothing in sections 250DA-250DG applies to a corporation to the extent that it is a trustee of a discretionary trust.
-In addition, if Corporation A holds dutiable property on trust (other than as trustee of a unit trust scheme) for Corporation B, then Corporation A and Corporation B are taken not to be members of the same corporate group.
+In addition, if Corporation A holds dutiable property on trust, other than as trustee of a unit trust scheme, for Corporation B, then Corporation A and Corporation B are taken not to be members of the same corporate group.